Super50 Cup: History

 The first official senior limited overs game in the West Indies was played on 18 March 1970, between a touring Duke of Norfolk's XI and the Barbados team.
 Three years later, a trial knock-out tournament named the Banks Trophy—which has been given List A status—was arranged between Barbados, Guyana, Jamaica and Trinidad and Tobago, and Barbados beat Guyana in the final by nine runs.

 Then, there were no more official one-day competitions until February 1976, when the first official one-day tournament named the Gillette Cup was held between the four teams making up the Banks Trophy, along with the Leeward Islands and the Windward Islands.
-The Gillette Cup had two groups of three teams, each team playing each other once, and with the winners progressing to the final.
-Barbados and Trinidad and Tobago—also the teams who shared the 1975–76 Carib Beer Cup—won their groups and played off in the final at Kensington Oval, and Barbados won the first final by 43 runs.
-Those two teams also faced off in the next season's final, and once again Barbados prevailed.
+The Gillette Cup had two groups of three teams, each playing each other once, with the winners progressing to the final.
+Barbados and Trinidad and Tobago, who also shared the 1975–76 Shell Shield, won their groups and met up in the final which Barbados won by 43 runs at Kensington Oval.
+During the subsequent season, those two said teams eventually faced off in the final, where once again Barbados prevailed.

 The next season, the tournament was renamed the Geddes Grant/Harrison Line Trophy, named after two large shipping companies in the area, with Leeward Islands and Jamaica progressing from the two groups.
 However, the final, scheduled to be held at the Antigua Recreation Ground on 8 April 1977, was rained off, and the teams shared the trophy.
 A shared trophy has happened twice more in the history of the tournament.
 Three more teams became winners in the next four seasons, before Jamaica began a row of finals appearances, starting with qualifying for the 1982–83 final.
 They then turned up in six successive finals from 1983 to 1988, winning three of them to pass Barbados on the all-time winners list.

 In 1988–89 the tournament was renamed to the Geddes Grant Shield, and with that, Jamaica's run of finals appearances was ended, as they were knocked out by Windward Islands on run rate per wicket lost.
 The Windward Islands went on to the final with Guyana, and after being set 155 to win, they lost their first three wickets for five runs.
 Opener Darwin Telemaque then put on 43 with captain Julian Charles before retiring hurt, and two wickets from Guyana captain Roger Harper sent the Windwards to 85 for 6.
 Needing 70, and with only three men left, Telemaque returned – only to have two of his partners run out, and the Windwards were 99 for 8.
 Telemaque stuck in, however, adding 39 with Ian Allen, before number 11 Dominique Lewis came in to bat in his List A debut with 17 needed.
 It came down to the last over, and the Windwards managed to take the winning runs, becoming one-wicket victors.